swirlai/swirl-search/docs/index.md

 * Support for Single Sign On (SSO) with various IDPs (e.g. Ping Federate) and autoprovisioning via OpenID Connect.
 (The Community version only supports M365.)

+* Support for generating AI insights from 1,500 different file formats, including tables and txt in images

 * Authentication support for the PageFetcher

 * Configurable prompts, including role, user, group and on-the-fly selection